chensao/9i8TDEq7jN7u8vv8347b-aipydemo/README.md

-# 9i8TDEq7jN7u8vv8347b-aipydemo
+# this is a demo AI ML project

-A AI ML Python demo
+please note if you want to run this code, you will need to modify it!!!!! please do not run it!